Title of the work

 Based on: Katarzyna Marciniak, Elżbieta Olechowska, Joanna Kłos, Michał Kucharski (eds.), Polish Literature for Children & Young Adults Inspired by Classical Antiquity: A Catalogue, Faculty of “Artes Liberales”, Warsaw: University of Warsaw, 2013, 444 pp.

 Kacper is a little boy who decides to be strong and brave while his parents are out.
-But it is very hard when you are all alone in a new house at night, when everything is strange and scary.
-He goes to the attic with the intention to stay there until his parents return.
+However, it is tough when you are all alone in a new house at night when everything is strange and scary.
+So he goes to the attic to stay there until his parents return.
 He quickly falls asleep but a strange noise wakes him up.
 He realizes that he is not alone.
-His mysterious companion is a small wood nymph who “jumped” out of a book called Mythology of the Greeks and Romans.
+His mysterious companion is a small wood nymph who “jumps” out of a book called Mythology of the Greeks and Romans.
 Kacper is fascinated by his new friend and her strange book and decides to help the nymph find her way home.
-She takes him to the Mount Olympus and shows the boy the amazing world of ancient gods and heroes.
+She takes him to Mount Olympus and shows the boy the fantastic world of ancient gods and heroes.

 Analysis